We aim to treat every pupil as unique in the sight of God, to create an atmosphere of serving others and to provide a Christian environment.

 Partnership with families and the community

 Creating a nurturing learning environment

 Rockbeare Church of England Primary School and Pre-School lies at the heart of the village and the community which serves it and has a proud history beginning some time before 1872.
 We cannot be sure of the exact date as the original Trust Deed was destroyed in the Exeter Blitz.

-We do know, however, that Rockbeare Church of England Primary School began in what is now the lower classroom with donations given by the Bolitho family.
+We do know, however, that Rockbeare Church of England Primary School began in what is now the lower classroom, Ford, with donations given by the Bolitho family.
 The land was rented by the church for an annual fee of five shillings.